kemist80/Cache/README.md

 // Deletes a variable from cache
 $cache->delete('variable');

-// Reads back a variable passing a default value in case it not exists echo $cache->get('variable','default value');
+// Reads back a variable passing a default value in case it doesn't exist echo $cache->get('variable','default value');

 // Deletes all cached variables